Keyword Golden Ratio (KGR): why should you use it to improve your SEO?

 Find keywords with less than 250 monthly searches

-Click the “Filter” button and you will get a refined list without the highest keyword search volumes.
+Click on the “Filter” button and you will get a refined list without the keywords with the highest search volumes.

 Find best allintitle results